 - The tripod feels very sturdy with very minimum shake – possibly one of the best in the category.

-- The feet of the tripod seem well designed and held nicely to the floor in our test.
+- The feet of the tripod seems well designed and held nicely to the floor in our test.

 - The leg angle mechanism is pretty good – definitely better than the Genesis but not as good as that of some of the premium tripods.
 You have 3 open angles options that you can choose by pulling the leg inwards and pushing the leg angle bottom.

-- On a more positive note the tripod does come with nice foam cover on two of the legs which feels good (Sirui even has some models with foam cover on all 3 legs which is still a bit rare).
+- On a more positive note, the tripod does come with a nice foam cover on two of the legs which feel good (Sirui even has some models with foam cover on all 3 legs which are still a bit rare).

-- Sirui also knows how to make a costumer feel appreciated.
-With the tripod we got one of the nicest carrying cases we have seen to date and we even got a very comfortable and padded strap if we wanted to carry the tripod in this way.
+- Sirui also knows how to make a customer feel appreciated.
+With the tripod, we got one of the nicest carrying cases we have seen to date and we even got a very comfortable and padded strap if we wanted to carry the tripod in this way.

 Having used a LOT of tripods over the past few months of working on the current tripods and heads review series from different manufacturers and price points, we can tell you unequivocally that the T-2204X is a superb product, not just for its price range but across the board.